Impact of temporary lockdown on disease extinction in assortative networks: NUMERICAL METHODOLOGY

 \section{NUMERICAL METHODOLOGY}

-To study the EP in heterogeneous, assortatively mixed populations, we constructed synthetic networks to represent the desired topology and used a kinetic Monte Carlo (KMC) method to simulate the dynamics.
-The topology was determined by a prescribed degree distribution \( P(k) \) and degree-degree correlation function based on Eq.~\eqref{eq:conditional_prob}.
+To study the EP in heterogeneous, assortatively mixed populations, we constructed synthetic networks to represent the desired topology.
+The latter was determined by a prescribed degree distribution \( P(k) \) and prescribed assortativity coefficient $\alpha$.
+We then used a kinetic Monte Carlo (KMC) method to simulate the dynamics, while keeping the topology fixed throughout the simulation.

-To generate a structure of an uncorrelated (random) network with zero assortativity, the configuration model was used~\cite{Fosdick_2018_config_model}.
+We generated a structure of an uncorrelated (random) network with zero assortativity using the configuration model~\cite{Fosdick_2018_config_model}.
 Here, each node is assigned a predefined number of stubs based on its degree, and the stubs are randomly paired to form links.
 This procedure preserves the degree distribution while eliminating correlations between connected nodes.

 To generate assortative and disassortative networks we used the Xulvi-Brunet–Sokolov algorithm~\cite{Xulvi-Brunet_2004_Reshuffling_assortative}.
 Initially, the network topology is generated using the configuration model.
 Then, links are iteratively rewired to adjust the assortativity.
 In each step, two links involving four distinct nodes are randomly selected, and the nodes are sorted by degree.
 With probability \( |\alpha|\leq 1 \), the rewiring process connects either two high-degree nodes to promote assortativity or a high-degree node to a low-degree node to induce disassortativity, whereas, with probability \( 1 - |\alpha| \), the rewiring is done randomly.
-If the rewiring step introduces links that already exist in the network, the step is repeated to avoid link duplication.
+If the rewiring step creates links that already exist in the network, the step is repeated to avoid link duplication.
 This process allows for the generation of both assortative and disassortative networks with arbitrary $-1\leq\alpha\leq1$.
+To verify consistency, the degree assortativity coefficient was computed for the generated networks using the definition of~\cite{newman_2002_asso_prl}.